 The most important factor in avoiding misclassifications is obtaining and using quality data.
 That’s the best way for underwriters to ensure adherence to guidelines and assign the correct premium to the coverage.
 Straight-through processing supported by reliable data provides the speed and accuracy necessary to compete profitably in the BOP and small commercial markets.

 This article focused on statistics and measures from just a few classifications, such as construction class and fire protection.
 Other analyses pointed out significant discrepancies in Class Code and building age, further exacerbating the extent of premium leakage.

 Data reliability depends upon the quality of the information.
 When performing this analysis, Verisk tapped into its ProMetrix® commercial underwriting database of 3.7 million site verified commercial properties, records on 26 million businesses, and 200 million vehicles.

 Underwriters need the most accurate data and a prefill solution that provides reliable information on dozens of property characteristics.
 A straight-through-processing solution allows the reliable data to flow swiftly and directly into an insurer’s system, providing the property characteristics essential for risk decision making.

 The premium leakage challenge for small commercial and BOP underwriting is not limited to property coverage.
 The issue cuts across all lines of business, including workers’ compensation, general liability, and commercial auto.
 Every line of business has its specific problems, and we’ll explore those problems in subsequent articles.

-Verisk Insurance Solutions can perform a complete portfolio assessment of your book of business to determine any issues with premium leakage or other challenges.
-You can request an assessment here.
+Verisk – insurance solutions can perform a complete portfolio assessment of your book of business to determine any issues with premium leakage or other challenges.